 While little known to the general public, the Hydraulic Hybrid Vehicle (HHV) will make electric hybrids obsolete, and fast.
 Hydraulic hybrids are very cost effective, have much better regenerative capabilities, integrate easily and are more closely matched to the high stop/start driving profile of urban use vehicles.
 Hydraulic hybrids tirelessly capture, store and release a great amount of power, and they do it without expensive, high power density batteries, and the required battery management systems.
 And boy are they efficient.
 Just watch this 1 minute EPA video:

 As you can see, this technology is available today.
 Hydraulic companies like Eaton, Parker and Bosch all offer hydraulic hybrid drive systems in both OEM and retrofit kits.
 The EPA says the technology is proven and accepted.
 The EPA has patents on hydraulic hybrids, and they are being rolled out in the markets that have the biggest need for improvement and can pay the price, such as garbage trucks and other really big vehicles.
 UPS has 40 of them on the road today and they are saving tens of thousands of gas-o-dollars.
 Recently, construction giant Caterpillar announce their hydraulic hybrid excavator, providing a 25% reduction in fuel use, earning it an Edison Award.
 Bosch received an award for their hydraulic hybrid.
+In 2014, Dana announced they are extending their Spicer Hydraulic Hybrid system to include additional uses.
 Even FORD is doing it.
 The garbage truck retrofit kit sells for roughly 40 grand, but a little investigation will prove that has one hell of a markup considering the cost of the individual components.
 But that's the free market, and just like flat screen TV's and the iPhone, the prices will eventually come down and more people will be able to benefit.

 OK, so by know you should be able to see the benefits of hydraulic hybridization, and its obvious long term potential over electric hybrids.
 If not, do a little research and come back.
 However, don't compare one of the technologies against the other, but rather its the combination of the two systems that has the largest potential.
 Electric and hydraulic technologies have been working together for decades, with hydro-electric power coming from the Hoover dam, electrically driven hydraulically rotated brushes cleaning your car at the local car wash, and the hydraulic powered lifting system on electric forklifts.
 And since these technologies work with very high efficiency in one direction (doing work), they can be equally efficient when their roles are reversed and they recover energy available during deceleration.